-Rijiju shifted out of law ministry, given earth sciences - Northlines
+Rijiju shifted out of law ministry, given Earth Sciences - Northlines

 While the abrupt removal of Rijiju from the high-profile law ministry was unexpected, sources believe it was motivated by the government's desire to reestablish smooth ties with the higher judiciary after a period of assertions and one-upmanship.

-The remarks of the young MP from Arunachal Pradesh, who labelled some retired judges as “anti-India” forces, gave a handle to many of his critics.
+The remarks of the young MP from Arunachal Pradesh, who labeled some retired judges as “anti-India” forces, gave handle to many of his critics.

 He claimed that a few retired judges and activists from the “anti-India gang” were attempting to turn the Indian judiciary into an opposition party.